 As a brief overview, the whole point of something like BAT is to take money out of the pockets of advertisers and redistribute it to the people who must suffer through those advertisements.
 It’s in the form of cryptocurrency, which means that it’s highly volatile, but, still, getting paid to browse Reddit is the kind of thing only the moderators of the subreddit r/WallStreetBets can dream of.

-The BAT concept combines anti-Big Tech sentiment with the ethos of blockchain, which is all about decentralization and self-sovereignty.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+The BAT concept combines anti-Big Tech sentiment with the ethos of blockchain, which is all about decentralization and self-sovereignty.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 It’s about speculation, too—since BAT is a regular cryptocurrency, you can trade it on exchanges and buy it up in the hopes that it’ll appreciate.
 BAT trades on the open market, and the value of the token is indirectly linked to the popularity of the Brave browser.
 Should the browser, still in its infancy and nowhere near as popular as its “rivals” like Google Chrome, take off, then it could be worth a whole lot more.
 (Or could be worth zilch in a few years).